Compression Socks for Swelling: What You Need to Know

 What are compression stockings?

 Compression stockings are made to help control swelling in the feet, ankles and lower legs.
 Benefits of compression stockings include helping to squeeze these areas to prevent the buildup of fluid in the tissue.
 This buildup of fluid can be very painful.
+Compression socks are a simple and effective way to manage swelling and improve circulation in the lower extremities.
 There are many different levels of compression in these stockings.
 Your doctor will tell you which one is best for you.

 Take your stockings off right away and call your wound center or go to the emergency room if you have any of these things happen: